Here Comes the Cowboy: Critical reception

 clunkers that probably should have stayed in the vault."
 Rachel Aroesti of The Guardian noted that Here Comes the Cowboy may retain some of the disarming simplicity and emotional universality that has become DeMarco's trademark, but it is ultimately an album that fails to welcome the listener warmly into its world."

 Year-end rankings

 Commercial performance

 Here Comes the Cowboy debuted at number 10 on the US Billboard 200 with 27,000 album-equivalent units, of which 20,000 were pure album sales.
 It is DeMarco's first US top 10 album.

 In January 2023, the track "Heart to Heart" became a viral hit on TikTok.
-As a result, the song became DeMarco's first to chart on the Billboard Hot 100, reaching #83 after achieving over 5.8 million streams within a week in the US.
+As a result, the song became DeMarco's first to chart on the Billboard Hot 100, debuting at #98, reaching #83 after achieving over 5.8 million streams within a week in the US.